DasLab/KaggleOpenVaccine/README.md

 # DeepDeg4

-Code for training and inference of mRNA molecule stability models.
-DeepDeg4 contains non-linear machine learning models - one based on XGBoost and a more advnced neural netwoek one based on the winning solution of the Kaggle Open Vaccine challenge.

-DeepDeg4 models are advanced versions of the original DegScore model that can be found here: https://github.com/eternagame/DegScore
+Codebase of deep learning models for inferring stability of mRNA molecules.

+Models contained here are:

+"Nullrecurrent": winning solution from the [Kaggle Open Vaccine Challenge](https://www.kaggle.com/c/stanford-covid-vaccine).

+"BT": A model based the [original DegScore model](https://github.com/eternagame/DegScore) and XGBoost.

 ## Organization of the Repository

-model_files: actual model files for the models used for inference
+model_files: Store .h5 model files used at inference time.

-data: data used for the modeling and inference
+data: Data corresponding to Kaggle challenge and to subsequent tests on mRNAs.

-notebooks: inference Python notebooks
+notebooks: Python notebooks to perform inference.

-scripts: inference Python scripts
+scripts: Scripts to perform inference.

 ## Dependencies

-Install via `pip install requirements.txt` or `conda install --file requirements.txt`
+Install via `pip install requirements.txt` or `conda install --file requirements.txt`.

-*Not pip-installable:* You will need to install Arnie: a Python API to compute RNA energetics and do structure prediction across multiple secondary structure packages. https://github.com/DasLab/arnie
+*Not pip-installable:* See below.

 ## Setup